seongji-SFM/SFM_15x/README.md

 # Caution!
 This version is no longer supported.
-New SDK released.
+The repository's URL has changed.
 See the following link.
 https://github.com/Support-SJI/SFM20R_SRM200_Sigfox

 <details markdown="1">